MaxfieldHutton/Dice-Roll-Simulator/readme.md

-## This tool simulates dice rolls and outputs the results to a CSV file
+## This tool simulates dice rolls and outputs the results to a bar graph